arrowrowe/tam/README.md

 ## Why Tam?

 Tam is yet young and thus lightweighted.
-You can take full control of what Tam is doing, as the Gulp sample below shows.
+You can take full control of what Tam is doing.

 And you can contribute to make Tam better! ;) Tam is still evolving.
 (Always 100% coverage!)